 The D major scale, for example, would use the notes and scale degrees used in the table below.

 Once we understand scales and scale degree formulas we can begin to build other scales e.g. the minor scale, and the blues scale to name just two, and subsequently chords.

 When most people refer to chord types they are thinking in terms of minor, major, etc. But this is actually the chords ‘quality’.

-Chord types refer to how the chord is built.
+Chord type refers to how the chord is built.

-We will deal with triads, but if interested you can read more about 7th and extended chords here.
+We will deal mostly with triads in this article, but if interested you can read more about 7th and extended chords here.

 What’s a triad?

 The major and minor chords you first learn in open position (the first four frets) on guitar are triads.
 A triad is a chord built from three notes, stacked in intervals of a third, as seen in our example on the left.